coderbeez/qwerty/README.md

 ## Acknowledgements

-  - Many thanks to my mentor Ali Ashik and ***all*** on Slack who take the time to share useful links for their fellow students.
+  - Many thanks to my mentor Ali Ashik, Sean Murphy and ***all*** on Slack who take the time to share useful links for their fellow students.